nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

     *   ".." will be replaced by path of parent of input document.

-*   **CurrentDate**: You can use the `CurrentDate` object, that provides various utility methods, see below.
+*   **CurrentDate**: The `CurrentDate` object provides various utility methods to handle dates (current date, date in one month, format a date, etc.), see "Date Wrapper" below.

+*   **CurrentUser**: The `CurrentUser` object provides various utility methods returning information about the current user (login, first/last name, mail, etc.), see "User Wrapper" below.

 *   **Context.principal.model.getPropertyValue("schema:field")**: Returns the current user property.
 By default users implements user.xsd schema.
 So if you want for instance the company name, `Context.principal.model.getPropertyValue("user:company")`.
 But if your users implements other schemas, you choose your "schema prefix (or name if don't set) : field name"
-*   **CurrentUser.actingUser**: In a workflow context, all the automation operations executed by the workflow engine are executed using a temporary unrestricted session (if the current user is not an administrator, this is a session with the user "system").
-This variable allows you to fetch the current user.
-This can also be useful when the operation "Users and groups > Login as" has been used in order to retrieve the current username.

-    {{#> callout type='info' }}

-    Note that `currentUser` is an alias for `CurrentUser`.

-    {{/callout}}
 *   **Event:** In an event handler context, the Event object can be used to access some of the event's properties.
 For instance **`@{Event.getName()}`** will return the event name.

 ## {{> anchor 'doc-wrapper'}}Document Wrapper